biobakery/iamc_server/data_sop.md

 ## IAMC files and directories
 1. `README`: table of contents with project numbers and dataset info.
-2. `directories.toml`: machine-readable documentation of directory contents
+2. `data.toml`: machine-readable documentation of directory contents
 1. `analysis_all/`: folder containing

 ## Procedures